puppup420247-org/EdgeEnterprise/edgeenterprise/deploy-edge-with-intune.md

 1. Select **Intune** from _All Services_, or search for Intune in the portal search box.
 1. From the _Microsoft Intune - Overview_ blade, select **Device configuration** | **Profiles**.
 1. On the top bar, select **Create profile**.
-1. Enter the following text:
+1. Enter the following values:

     |Field  |Value  |
     |---------|---------|